-SVA boarding students gain a strong sense of family and community by living with usually one-two roommates in a private room.
+SVA boarding students gain a strong sense of family and community by living with usually one or two roommates in a private room.
 Most rooms have a view of the surrounding Tahoe National Forest.
 The residential buildings have in-residence adult chaperones, free-of-charge laundry facilities, and lounges.
 SVA has limited high-speed wireless Internet; students are required to bring their own laptop computers.

 Olympic Valley, California (also known as Squaw Valley) is an unincorporated community located in Placer County northwest of Tahoe City along California State Highway 89 on the banks of the Truckee River near Lake Tahoe.
 It is home to Squaw Valley Ski Resort, the site of the 1960 Winter Olympics.
 Olympic Valley is the smallest resort area to host the Olympic Winter Games.
 The Squaw Valley Academy campus is nestled in a valley at the edge of the Tahoe National Forest and within five miles of Lake Tahoe.